 We live in a time where there is an epidemic of lower body pain in the developed world.
 If we were to combine the social impact of all the back pain, hip pain, knee pain, ankle pain, foot pain and lower body osteoarthritis we would see that it is a modern healthcare disaster.

-I believe that the 2 major factors that influence and create this incomprehensible mess created by a technologically advanced culture are the following…
+There are 2 major factors that influence and create this incomprehensible mess created by a technologically advanced culture are the following…

 We live far longer lives than our ancestors did and we do so on extremely hard unnatural surfaces.
 Concrete, tarmac and paving stones put horrendous amounts of strain on the soft tissues in the lower body.
 The flatness of our urban and domestic surfaces also contributes to the problem because it requires no balance, our stabilising muscles don’t get the kind of workout nature imposes on them.

 We are probably less than 70% less active than our great grandparents were as of now, they lead far more physical lives on average.
 Who knows how we stack up against our hunter gatherer ancestors.. not great is the broad answer.
 This inactivity leads to weakness and the weakness leads to pain.

 There are 3 basic mechansims that form the basis of all the more tangible and specific help with symptoms that foot orthotics offer.

 #1 Orthotics Reduce Strain in the Foot & Ankle Joints

 As a species we simply did not evolve to walk on hard flat surfaces…admittedly we did not evolve to use orthotics or shoes either .. there is no getting around these facts.
 Your ancestors walked on soft, uneven ground with a constantly shifting incline and camber.
 Orthotics take strain off the ankle and foot joints by mimicking some of the qualities of natural terrain